-I II IV
+I II III IV

 CAD 111 CAD 113 CAD 211 IDD 211

-IDD 111 CAD 115 CAD 215 CAD 213
+CAD 105 CAD 115 CAD 219 CAD 213

-IDD 113 MTT 111 MTH 107 CAD 217
+CAD 109 CAD 215 MTH 111 CAD 217

+CAD 221

-Computer Aided Drafting and Design (APCADD)
+Computer-Aided Drafting and Design (APCADD)

-This program prepares you for jobs as a CAD operator or technician, where you will prepare clear, complete, and accurate detail and assembly drawings from rough sketches, specifications, and calculations of engineers and designers to be used for mechanical applications.
+This program prepares students for jobs as a CAD operator or technician, able to prepare clear, complete, and accurate detail and assembly drawings from rough sketches, specifications, and calculations of engineers and designers to be used for mechanical applications.

-Students must have a minimum score of 46 on the COMPASS Algebra test or complete MTH 097 with a "C" or better to enroll in MTH 107; or a score of 46 on the COMPASS College Algebra test or MTH 169 with a "C' or better to enroll in MTH 178.
+Program Admission Requirements Students must have a minimum score of 46 on the COMPASS Algebra test or complete MTH 097 with a "C" or better to enroll in MTH 107; or a score of 46 on the COMPASS College Algebra test or MTH 169 with a "C" or better to enroll in MTH 178.
 Two years of high school algebra is recommended.

 Students must demonstrate basic computer literacy skills by successfully passing the Computer and Information Literacy Test.
-The test can be taken at any point during the program, but must be completed before graduating.
+The test may be taken at any point during the program, but must be completed before graduating.